orthecreedence/cl-async/README.md

 If `nil` is passed in into the `bind` arg, the server is bound to "0.0.0.0"

+__NOTE:__ `http-server` has one main purpose: parse an incoming HTTP request and pass it to your application.
+It is not concerned with routing, logging, parsing request content, etc etc etc. It is meant to be extended by your application and built on top of.
+KISS.

 ```common-lisp
 ;; definition
 (http-server bind port request-cb event-cb)